Skip to Main Content

 The Brooklyn College Preparation Programs lead to New York State certification.

 Refer to this website and to the Office of Teaching Initiatives site for current information, as regulations may change over time.
 It is important to double check all information.
-The information in this website is based on current resources from the NY State Dept. of Education Office of Teaching Initiatives (OTI) to the best of our present knowledge.
+The information on this website is based on current resources from the New York State Department of Education Office of Teaching Initiatives (OTI) to the best of our present knowledge.
 Certification rules and procedures are subject to change and confirmation of the requirements for certification are based on the date of an evaluation by OTI.

 • Go to your New York State Certification TEACH account or to create an account.

-To receive e-mail and notices from Brooklyn College at your preferred e-mail address, go to BC WebCentral Portal >My Info > My Email and Text Message Subscriptions.
+• E-mail: To receive e-mail and notices from Brooklyn College at your preferred e-mail address, go to BC WebCentral Portal > My Info > My E-mail and Text Message Subscriptions.
 Select the option to subscribe to "news from institutional departments."
 Be sure your preferred e-mail address has been selected in CUNYfirst as well.
-You can check your email "spam" and "trash" from time to time to see if you need to mark email from Brooklyn College as safe or ok to receive.
-For help, you can contact the Network Support group.
-Email NetGroup@brooklyn.cuny.edu
+You can check your e-mail "spam" and "trash" from time to time to see if you need to mark e-mail from Brooklyn College as safe or OK to receive.
+For help, e-mail the Network Support group at NetGroup@brooklyn.cuny.edu or call 718.951.4357 option 2.

-You must complete all of the following five steps, in any order, for certification:
+You must complete all of the following five requirements, in any order, if they are needed for your certification title.

-Before you complete your program you must file for a graduation audit on time.
+Before you complete your education program you must file for a graduation audit on time so your education records can be processed on time.

-You must complete your program as one of your requirements for certification.
 To file for "graduation" / program completion, apply via your Self-Service area in CUNYfirst.
 Complete the instructions given in your degree audit letter.
-Your "graduation" / program completion must be confirmed by the registrar and Faculty Council.
+Your "graduation" / program completion must be confirmed by the Registrar's office and Faculty Council.

 Program Completion Term and Official "Graduation" / Program Completion Date File for a Graduation Audit Estimated Date for Program Completion to Be Verified and Recommendation for Certification to Be Entered by Brooklyn College